compostage-dans-ma-ville/frontend/README.md

 yarn unlighthouse --site http://localhost:3000
 ```

+> ⚠️ Don't forget to update the `.env` file and run `yarn build && yarn start` to test on the prod conditions.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: